Understanding Cabinet Construction: Face Frame vs. Frameless Cabinets

 Cabinets with partial overlay

-Cabinets with partial overlay where a big part of the face frame is exposed
+Cabinets with partial overlay, where a big part of the face frame is exposed, classic shaker doors

 Design Notes:

-Face frame cabinets are especially popular in classic, farmhouse, or transitional kitchens.
-The visible frame adds detail and craftsmanship to the design.
+Face frame cabinets are commonly used in classic, farmhouse, and transitional kitchens because they introduce visible structure and detail to the space.

 What Are Frameless (Eurostyle) Cabinets?

-Frameless cabinets — also known as Eurostyle cabinets — skip the front frame altogether.
-Instead, the cabinet doors attach directly to the cabinet box.
-This creates a sleeker, more streamlined appearance with minimal visible gaps.
+Frameless cabinets — also known as Eurostyle cabinets — eliminate the front face frame entirely.
+Instead, doors and drawers are mounted directly to the cabinet.
+This results in a cleaner, more streamlined appearance with minimal gaps between doors and drawers.
+This construction also allows full access to the cabinet opening, since there is no frame reducing the usable width.

 Benefits of Frameless Cabinets: